jcarstairs-scottlogic/parables/worksheet_template.md

 * How can we be like, or unlike, each of the characters in the parable?
 * How can we be like, or unlike, Jesus' audience?
-* How can we be like, or unlike, Luke's audience (the early church)?
+* How can we be like, or unlike, the gospel author's audience (the early church)?
 * How might we change the way we live in response to the truth contained in this parable?